 From Braeantra, the right of way continues up Strath Rusdale by the private road on the north side of the Abhainn Glac an t-Seilich.
-Cross the col at the head of the glen to reach Lochan a’ Chairn and continue NW along the track beside the Salachie Burn for 2km before bearing W over a col at 437m to descend quite steeply into Glen Calvie.
+Cross the col at the head of the glen to reach Lochan a’ Chairn and continue northwest along the track beside the Salachie Burn for 2km before bearing west over a col at 437m to descend quite steeply into Glen Calvie.
 Go down this glen past Glencalvie Lodge to The Craigs in Strathcarron.

 OS Landranger 20 (Beinn Dearg & Loch Broom) & 21 (Dornoch & Alness)

 This is a good example of an old track that traverses a large part of Scotland.
 It is said to be part of an ancient drove road between Alness and Ullapool.